Narenderbeniwal/iNeuron-Statistics-Assignments/README.md

 week, Monday through Friday.
 Trusting in the benevolence of randomness, Alice decides to register for 7 randomly selected classes out of the 30, with all choices equally likely.
 What is the probability that she will have classes every day, Monday through Friday?

+## Assignment 1

+1. There are 100 passengers lined up to board an airplane with 100 seats (with each seat assigned to one of the passengers).
+The first passenger in line crazily decides to sit in a randomly chosen seat (with all seats equally likely).
+Each subsequent passenger takes his or her assigned seat if available, and otherwise sits in a random available seat.
+What is the probability that the last passenger in line gets to sit in his or her assigned seat?